 - i.
 When experiments are in progress, access to the laboratory is limited or restricted at the discretion of the laboratory director. - ii.
 Work surfaces are decontaminated once a day and after any spill of viable material. - iii.
 All contaminated liquid or solid wastes are decontaminated before disposal. - iv.
 Mechanical pipetting devices are used; mouth pipetting is prohibited. - v.
 Eating, drinking, smoking and applying cosmetics are not permitted in the work area.
 Food may be stored in cabinets or refrigerators designated and used for that purpose only. - vi.
 Persons wash their hands after they handle materials involving organisms containing rDNA molecules and animals and before leaving the laboratory. - vii.
 All procedures are performed carefully to minimize the creation of aerosols. - viii.
 Laboratory personnel wear laboratory coats, gowns or uniforms to prevent contamination or soiling of street clothes. - ix.
 Contaminated materials that are to be decontaminated at a site away from the laboratory should be placed in a durable, leak-proof container, which is closed before being removed from the laboratory.

 4.1.3.2.
 Containment equipment:

-Special containment is generally not required for manipulations of agents assigned to BL1 i.
-The laboratory is designed in such a way that it can be cleaned easily.
+Special containment is generally not required for manipulations of agents assigned to BL1

 4.1.3.3.
 Laboratory Facilities for BL1